Some Weird Facts You May (or may not) Want to Know About Me

 about everything.

-~ I was terrified of vampires as a kid (they still creep me out, even if they aren't real).
+~ I was terrified of vampires as a kid.
+They still creep me out, I don't care how sparkly

 ~ My birthday is on April Fool's Day - April 1st.
-No joke!
+Seriously ... no joke!

-~ Oh yeah, I already mentioned the monkeys ... but that's a weird one.
+~ Oh yeah, I already mentioned the monkeys ... but, you have to admit that's a pretty

 FAQ ~ Frequently Asked Questions